How to Find a Cheap Bankruptcy Attorney

 Use a search engine like Google or Yahoo to look for a cheap bankruptcy lawyer in your area.
 Use the term “cheap bankruptcy attorney” in your search along with the city in which you live or a large city nearby.
 For example, search “cheap bankruptcy attorney Dallas.”

 You’ll get a list of websites to check out.
-Many of the lawyers will advertise a flat rate fee, often for less than $1,200.
-Call several of the attorneys you find and ask specific questions about fees.
+Many of the lawyers will advertise a flat rate fee, often for less than $1,500.
+Call several of the attorneys that you find and ask specific questions about fees.
 If you are experiencing financial hardship, let them know.
-Some will offer discounted fees to those in a very difficult economic position.
+Some attorneys will offer discounted fees to those in a very difficult economic position.

 2. See the National Association of Consumer Bankruptcy Attorneys (NACBA)